WPP-Public/Potato-ACE/src/ace/components/disclosure/README.md

 `ace-disclosure-changed`

 This event is dispatched when Disclosure's visibility changes.
-The event name is available as `EVENTS.OUT.CHANGED`, and its `detail` property is composed as follows:
+The event name is available as `EVENTS.OUT.CHANGED` and its `detail` property is composed as follows:

 ```js
 'detail': {